-We support trusting and respectful relationships, along with open communication, for meaningful interpersonal connection and a collaborative governance.
+We support and encourage trusting and respectful relationships with open communication and conflict resolution, for meaningful interpersonal connection and a collaborative governance.

 Join our email list to stay up to date with Echo Hills Cottages

-Nurturing a cooperative culture is essential for effective community building.
-As our current culture is built on, separation, competition, and unconscious agreements, a cooperative culture must have connection, collaboration, and conscious awareness as a foundation.
+Nurturing a collaborative culture is essential for effective community building.
+As our current culture is built on, separation, competition, and unconscious agreements, a collaborative culture requires awareness, connection, and cooperation as a foundation.

 At the heart of collaboration is a paradigm shift towards nurturing a culture that is built on the foundation of the following key components.